 Women fought long and hard for access to contraception so that they – and we – could have more control over our reproductive health.
 The problem is that the pill, while very liberating in many ways, can also have significant and serious unintended consequences.
 It creates a very specific set of hormonal imbalances that can have short- and long-run consequences.
 Pill-imposed hormonal changes also mean it can take some time to restore your own natural hormonal cycles after the pill, or establish a new healthy hormonal equilibrium if yours wasn’t in balance in the first place – which may be why you first started the pill.

 Decades of experience have shown me that the steps I’ve shared with you in this article are tried and true for resetting your hormones to healthy.
-It can take time, even with a full-on natural approach – anywhere from 3 to 12 months – but stick with it to get back into your own “natural flow” so to speak – and make sure to let me know how it goes for you in the comments section below!
+It can take time, even with a full-on natural approach – anywhere from 3 to 12 months – but stick with it to get back into your own “natural flow” so to speak – and make sure to let me know how it goes for you!